whaakman/azure-docs.nl-nl/articles/hdinsight/hbase/apache-troubleshoot-hbase.md

    ```

-## <a name="how-do-i-fix-jdbc-or-sqlline-connectivity-issues-with-apache-phoenix"></a>Hoe los JDBC of SQLLine verbinding problemen met Apache Phoenix
+## <a name="how-do-i-fix-jdbc-or-sqlline-connectivity-issues-with-apache-phoenix"></a>Hoe los JDBC of SQLLine verbinding problemen met Apache Phoenix?

 ### <a name="resolution-steps"></a>Stappen voor het oplossen